What it Means to Be a Community Foundation

 We go beyond Sustainable Development Goal 14 (SDG 14) Life Below Water.
 TOF’s programs and services address these additional SDGs:

-We operate as a nimble incubator for innovative approaches that others have not tried, or where large-scale investments have not yet been made, such as our Redesigning Plastics Initiative or proof of concept pilots with sargassum algae for regenerative agriculture.
+We operate as a nimble incubator for innovative approaches that others have not tried, or where large-scale investments have not yet been made, such as our Plastics Initiative or proof of concept pilots with sargassum algae for regenerative agriculture.